MinishLab/model2vec/model2vec/train/README.md

 pipeline = classifier.to_pipeline()
 ```

 This pipeline object can be persisted using standard pickle-based methods, such as [joblib](https://joblib.readthedocs.io/en/stable/).
-This makes it easy to use your model in inferene pipelines (no installing torch!).
+This makes it easy to use your model in inferene pipelines (no installing torch!), although `joblib` and `pickle` should not be used to share models outside of your organization.

 If you want to persist your pipeline to the Hugging Face hub, you can use our built-in functions: